 Remember, it’s often these limits that help trap you in an unhappy situation in the first place.
 Although you think you’re protecting yourself, you’re actually letting your own conditions limit you!

 To experience your job from a new perspective, you need to forget the conditions.
 The point is to find ways to add things you do enjoy to enhance the job you don’t enjoy.
 Remain open to the possibilities.

-So what can you do to change things for yourself?
+How to change things for yourself

 There are always ways to enhance your work experience.
 Even if it’s as simple as starting a bowling team or planning a small event that puts you in touch with things you love.
 When you improve parts of the whole, the whole itself can start to feel better.
 And it opens you up to others seeing you differently.

 My own change-of-perspective example

 A few employees decided to ask other staff to participate in an art show.
 (None of us were professional artists.)
 It meant extra planning and arranging.
 And of course, extra time at home to prepare our pieces.
 But the result was a wonderful exhibit with some truly remarkable photos and paintings by coworkers.
 Who would have guessed?

 So, how did this contribute to job satisfaction?
 Well, it gave each of us the opportunity to see our co-workers in a new perspective.
 It provided a time and event that brought us into contact with each other to learn about who we are apart from our regular jobs.

 Plus it showcased talents that otherwise might have gone unnoticed.
 And that included skills that might possibly be put to use in our various everyday jobs.
 Something the participants would enjoy.

 More ways to spiff up current job